Winter Ozone Study

 In the winters of 2005 and 2006, primarily in the month of February, the Wyoming Department of Environmental Quality - Air Quality Division (AQD) measured 8-hour ozone concentrations greater than 80 ppb at monitoring stations in the Upper Green River Basin.
 In 2007, the AQD instituted the Upper Green Winter Ozone Study (UGWOS) program.
 Through several years of targeted monitoring studies, the AQD has continued to provide monitoring data to assist the AQD and other scientists in understanding the winter ozone phenomenon.
 For each year the study has been conducted, the Quality Assurance Project Plan (QAPP), monitoring database, and the final report can be found below.
 Please note that, although these data have been fully quality assured, there can be issues when translating these data into an MSAccess database; therefore, the database has been versioned in the event that translation errors are found.

-The most recent study for 2016 is now available below.
-The 2016 program included the long-term stations plus three mesonet stations that collected meteorology, VOC canisters, and cartridges for formaldehyde and acetaldehyde.
-2016 was the final year for the Winter Ozone Study.
+The most recent study for 2018 is now available below.
+The 2018 program included the long-term stations plus three mesonet stations that collected meteorology, VOC canisters, and cartridges for formaldehyde and acetaldehyde.
 For more information, please contact Cara Keslar, Monitoring Section Supervisor, at (307) 777-8684.